San Pedro Valley - Geologic History

 Additional layers

-of limestone from the third period of flooding continued to be deposited during
+of limestone from the third period of flooding continued to be

 the Permian.
 Some of these layers contain small gastropods (snails).